marcelauliano/Nord_teaching/MitoHiFi.md

 # MitoHiFi - Background
 Ok, so on the second day of our course you have assembled the mitogenome of your species with Hifiasm.
-Well, the contigs are the mitochondria, but they don't represent a final mitochondrial sequences we usually find on databases, right?
+Well, the contig is the mitochondria, but they don't represent a final mitochondrial sequence we usually find on databases, right?
 The contig size outputed by Hifiasm if much larger than a mitogenome usually is.
 True!
-This happens because of the circular nature of the molecule, and because of how assemblers work!
-Basically: the overlaps of the circular molecule makes the assembler confused and they end up concatenating the circular molecule multiple times, so you end up having an assembly with a repetion in both ends.
+This happens because of the circular nature of the molecule, and because of how assemblers work.
+Basically: the overlaps of the circular molecule makes the assembler confused and they end up concatenating the circular molecule multiple times, so you end up having an assembly with a repetion in both "ends".
+I write "ends" because the mitochondria don't really have an end, the genome is cirular.

-To solve this problem, I have written a pipeline that can assemble and annotation a mitochondrial genome for you!
+To solve this problem, I have written a pipeline that can assemble and annotate a mitochondrial genome for you!
 It's called MitoHiFi as you heard on the lecture.
 For more information on MitoHifi, have a look here: https://github.com/marcelauliano/MitoHiFi

 Now, let's run MitoHiFi for our assembled Hifiasm contig from day 2.
 We will use a docker container for this run.